ThexdxrBlck/alx-system_engineering-devops/0x00-shell_basics/README.md

-this is my readme file for dshell basics
+this is my readme file for shell basics